Product Liability Insurance protects your business from liability caused by your business’s products or goods.

 What is Product Liability Insurance?

-Product Liability Insurance is a form of general liability insurance meant to protect your business from acquiring financial and legal risk because of the quality of your business’s sold goods or products.
+Product Liability Insurance is a form of general liability insurance meant to protect your business from financial and legal consequences as a result of bodily injury or property damage due to the use of your business’s sold goods or products.
 Product Liability Insurance covers the legal and court costs of defending any claims of bodily injury, property damage, or financial losses caused by your product.

 Product Liability Insurance is a way of protecting your business from financial loss due to legal and court costs brought on by a potential suit by one of your customers.
 Say a customer alleged that a baby romper you sold her caused her child to choke.
 You could be looking at a serious legal charge against you and your business, one that may end up sapping all the money and resources out of your business.